hardymarek/Cheet-sheets/Readme.md

 ### This will be  repository of my  notes/cheet-sheets for:

--short markdown guide
+*short markdown guide
--html5/css main things
+*html5/css main things
- -and all fundamentals I want to remenber
+ *and all fundamentals I want to remenber